lsst-dm/dmtn-012/index.rst

 :tocdepth: 2

-Warning

-This technical note is currently a draft!

 #########
 StarFast - A Fast Simulation Tool for Testing Algorithms
 #########
-(Other name suggestions welcome!)

 Overview
 ========
-StarFast is a simple but fast simulation tool to generate images for testing algorithms.
+StarFast is a simple but fast simulation tool to generate images for testing algorithms, and may be obtained from https://github.com/lsst-dm/starfast_simulator .
 It has been developed primarily with an aim to quickly generate many images affected by realistic Differential Chromatic Refraction (DCR) and astrometric errors, but it is hopefully general enough to be used for other cases when we need to test algorithms against simulated data.

 It will generate a simulated catalog of stars (see :ref:`section-headings-sim-cat` below) and compute the flux in Janskys for each source given the instrument bandpass.